theallen77/streaming/README.md

 **Click "streaming.md" to view streaming post**

-If you'd like to suggest a site, you can use the reddit [suggestions post.](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/ccrmsv/changelog_plans_suggestions/) If you'd rather submit the site manually please follow the steps below.
+If you'd like to suggest a site you can use the reddit [suggestions post.](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/ccrmsv/changelog_plans_suggestions/) If you'd rather submit the site manually please follow the steps below.

 1. Change url via [tinyurl.com](https://tinyurl.com/)
 2. Copy this to your spot in the post * [Site Name](tinyurl link) - ()